-This judgment will parallel the tenth plague in Exodus.
+This judgment of death parallels the tenth plague in Exodus.

 And it came to pass at midnight that the Lord struck all the firstborn in the land of Egypt, from the firstborn of Pharaoh who sat on his throne to the firstborn of the captive who was in the dungeon, and all the firstborn of livestock.
 So Pharaoh rose in the night, he, all his servants, and all the Egyptians; and there was a great cry in Egypt, for there was not a house where there was not one dead.
 Exodus 12:29-30

-But the rest of mankind, who were not killed by these plagues, did not repent of the works of their hands, that they should not worship demons, and idols of gold, silver, brass, stone, and wood, which can neither see nor hear nor walk.
-And they did not repent of their murders or their [NU changes sorceries to drugs] or their sexual immorality or their thefts.
+ut the rest of mankind, who were not killed by these plagues, did not repent of the works of their hands, that they should not worship demons, and idols of gold, silver, brass, stone, and wood, which can neither see nor hear nor walk.
+And they did not repent of their murders or their [NU changes: sorceries to: drugs] or their sexual immorality or their thefts.

 This certainly tags down the hardness of heart that will be the hallmark of the people who are left on Earth during the closing days of the Great Tribulation.
 It is significant that their sins, as listed here, read like today’s newspaper.
 This is yet another indicator that you and I are living very close to the days being described here.